0xdevo/EGCERT-Reverse-Challenges/snowball/README.md

 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/snowball/4.png)

-here there is two thins , first it check if the length of our input is less than or equal to 4 , the other this is that it combine each char in our input into one variabl "var_50"
+here there is two thins , first it check if the length of our input is less than or equal to 4 , the other is that it combining each char in our input into one variabl "var_50"

 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/snowball/5.png)